kk-spartans/scholars-cup/06 - Things Really Do Catch Fire/01 - What is fire and how does it work/Flash Point.md

-Really hard to understand; it’s the lowest temperature at which a liquid
+Really hard to understand; it’s the lowest temperature at which a liquid gives off enough vapor to ignite in the air if there’s a flame, spark or another ignition source nearby.